-Plan to stop every three to five hours so that the gas tank never falls below the halfway mark let kids hop out for the bathroom, drinks, snacks or seat changes.
-And put the cooler, snacks and soccer balls or other activities for stops within easy reach.
+- Plan to stop every three to five hours so that the gas tank never falls below the halfway mark.
+Let kids hop out for the bathroom, drinks, snacks or seat changes.
+Also, put the cooler, snacks and soccer balls or other activities for stops within easy reach.

-Have some type of organization in place.
+- Have some type of organization for stuff in the car/van.
 Maybe each kid has a backpack and all their stuff must be in the backpack before they get out of the car at a stop.
 Or use a tote for all devices or snacks in a central part of the vehicle and ask that everyone put devices in the tote before getting out at stops to keep clutter and broken items to a minimum.

-These tips don't cover every possible scenario, but the unpredictable nature of road trips means you'll likely make some memories you just don't plan and that's ok.
-My dad still brings up the time I locked the keys in the van on our family road trip to the beach.
-It's more funny now than it was at the time, but that memory makes us all laugh whenever it comes up.
+These tips don’t cover every possible scenario, but the unpredictable nature of family roadtrips means you’ll likely make some memories you just don’t plan and that’s ok.
+My dad still brings up the time I locked the keys in the van on our family roadtrip to the beach.
+It’s more funny now than it was at the time, but that memory makes us all laugh whenever it comes up.
 Sorry dad!